Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Numerical examples

+The final time is $T=0.16$.
 We have used the 3-waves model described above.
 The mesh resolution is of 100 elements, and the CFL is again 1 in all cases.
 From figure \ref{Sod:3w}, we see that the results are of good quality, at least compared with more standard methods.

-For the sake of completeness, we have made the same simulation with the two wave model.
+For the sake of completeness, we have made the same simulation with the two wave model in figure \ref{Sod:2w}.

-We see a stair case solution of the first order in space which is typical from the Lax-Friedrichs scheme.
-By comparing the solution, the 2 waves model provide results of lesser quality than the 3 waves one.
+We see a stair case solution of the first order in space which is typical for the Lax-Friedrichs scheme.
+Comparing the solutions, the 2 waves model provides results of lower quality with respect to the 3 waves one.
 For that reason, we will not consider it anymore for the Euler equations.